1. Home

 4. Landing Pages – Build a Landing Page Experience

-To create a more customizable / web-page layout like experience, you can create configurable Landing Pages that leverage the Content Assets you defined in the Content Configuration tab.
+However, if you want to create a more customizable / web-page layout like experience, you can create configurable Landing Pages that leverage the content assets you defined in the Content Configuration tab.
 (For PathFactory customers familiar with Microsites and Explore Pages, the Landing Pages in Templated Experiences offer similar functionality but are easier and faster to create using the built-in WYSIWYG editor.)

 1. Click Add Landing Page to create a new Landing Page for your Templated Experience.
 A popup menu appears, so you can assign a name and select the starter template from the list of available Templates.
 (You will be able to modify the Template you select in later steps.)